How to Integrate Your Garage Door with Google Home, Amazon Alexa & Apple HomeKit in Australia product guide

 - Check for an existing safety IR beam — this is mandatory for remote operation under Australian standards (see the compliance section below)

-- Confirm your home Wi-Fi is 2.4 GHz capable — smart garage door openers only support 2.4 GHz Wi-Fi for voice control and automation , and dual-band routers must have 2.4 GHz enabled separately
+- Confirm your home Wi-Fi is 2.4 GHz capable — smart garage door controllers only support 2.4 GHz Wi-Fi, and dual-band routers must have 2.4 GHz enabled separately

 - Identify your target ecosystem — Google Home, Amazon Alexa, Apple HomeKit, or a combination